janosjanka/partnerinfo/README.md

 ## Newsletter Management

-Marketing specialists can send an arbitrary number of newsletters specifying a group of contacts or even business tag filters.
+You can send an arbitrary number of newsletters specifying a group of contacts or even business tag filters.
 Both token replacement and background processing are supported.

+## Content Management

 ## Design Goals